AlvaroSM19/Sat_Lab/README.md

 # Project Overview

-All used files have been commented to enhance readability.
+-All used files have been commented to enhance readability.
-Sampling frequency is set to 100 000 samples/second.
+-Sampling frequency is set to 100 000 samples/second.

 ## Files Used